We're having another boy and I am so relieved!

 So, yeah.
 Might be time to lay off the HP before bed.

-Harry Potter just seemed the happier alternative to Breaking Bad
+Harry Potter just seemed the happier alternative to Breaking Bad.

 Which put my dream-related-stress off the charts.